nicholsonja/CCSCSE2017-nifty/README.md

 are converted to the images in **original_images** folder.
 Large images are scaled down and the original SVG images are exported as small PNG images.
 The **original_images** are used to create the PPM files for the students.

-The **example_&ast;** folders ontain examples of the PPM file that students are given as well as several possible conversions.
+The **example\_&ast;** folders contain examples of the PPM file that students are given as well as several possible conversions.